lilbud/lilbud.github.io/_posts/2022-11-11-otss-review.md

 Again, it's a fine line, but I’m sure he could have pulled it off.

-#### Conclusion
+## Conclusion

 I’d like to mention one more time, this is not a bad album by any means.
 For all my nitpicking, I like many of the songs on the album.
 I just think the concept had wasted potential it could have executed.
 I think it would have benefited from session players or other musicians and a willingness to stray a bit from perfectly recreating the songs note-for-note.
 Though, taking it at face value, its a great collection of songs.
 And, for what it sets out to do, it passes that goal with flying colors.

-Favorite songs: Nightshift, Sun Ain’t Gonna Shine, Western Union Man, I Wish It Would Rain, Any Other Way, I Forgot to Be Your Lover, 7 Rooms of Gloom, What Becomes of the Broken Hearted.
+Favorite songs: Nightshift, Sun Ain’t Gonna Shine, Western Union Man, I Wish It Would Rain, Any Other Way, I Forgot to Be Your Lover, 7 Rooms of Gloom, What Becomes of the Brokenhearted.